During the winter and early spring months most walleye fishing usually involves a jig or bait.

 Most of the lures and baits that you are already using to catch lake walleyes are just as good to use on rivers.

-Depending on the river however you may need to use smaller lures slightly lighter line and smaller hooks.
+Depending on the river however you may need to use smaller walleye fishing lures, slightly lighter line and smaller hooks.

 In clear running waters it is best to stick to darker more natural colors.
 Black and silver crankbaits, darker colored jigs and worms.